hiptest/hiptest-publisher-samples/README.md

 The goals are:

- * to show how tests are exported in the various laguages
+ * to show how tests are exported in the various languages
- * to test frameworks
+ * to test export in various languages and frameworks
- * to check frameworks work as expected
+ * to check exports work out of the box (well, with implemented actionwords)

 System under test
 ------------------